IFRCGo/DREF-NLP/dref_tagging/README.md

 To run this app

-Copy the file DREF_docBERT.pt into the folder tagging_app
+Copy the file DREF_docBERT.pt into the folder tagging_app/config

 From command line cd into folder tagging_app